vatesfr/xen-orchestra/docs/docker_support.md

 > The plugin should be installed in every hosts, even if they are on the same pool.

 1. SSH on your XenServer
-1. Download the plugin: `wget http://downloadns.citrix.com.edgesuite.net/10343/XenServer-6.5.0-SP1-xscontainer.iso`
+1. Download the plugin: `wget http://downloadns.citrix.com.edgesuite.net/10343/XenServer-6.5.0-SP1-xscontainer.iso` for XenServer 6.5 or `wget http://downloadns.citrix.com.edgesuite.net/11621/XenServer-7.0.0-xscontainer.iso` for 7.
-1. Install it: `xe-install-supplemental-pack XenServer-6.5.0-SP1-xscontainer.iso`
+1. Install it: `xe-install-supplemental-pack XenServer-*-xscontainer.iso`

 That's it!
 You are ready for enjoying Docker support!